dandevri/website/pages/speaking/rider.md

 * Gender parity with men, women, and nonbinary people.
 * Include people with disabilities, people of color, and LGBTQIA+ people.
 * Offer scholarschip programs or discounted tickets for students.
+* I don't like it if the MC makes jokes about speakers in the introduction.

 ## Privacy
 * Attendee data/information should not be sold, especially not to conference sponsors.
 * Attendees should have the option to not be included in promotion material. (excluded from video or photography)

+## Venue
+* It's nice to have a speaker room, doesn't have to be anything fancy but a nice quit room with seating and some extra food is very welcome
+* I have no dietary restrictions.
+I do often look for veggie options or meat replacements.
+* I've been given speaker gifts but sometimes I can't take them with me (cannot transport, don't have enough space in my bag or gifts aren't allowed on the plan)

 ## Withdrawal
 * Life can be messy and I reserve the right to withdraw from your conference.
 I always try to do it well in advance and notify you.
 I try to find a replacement speaker.